 Artists > Wolfgang Troschke

-In the early 1970s Troschke worked as a master printer for renowned artists of the German Art Informel movement, such as Fred Thieler, Gerhard Hoehme, Bernhard Schultze, and Walther Stöhrer.
-These post-war artists greatly influenced Troschke in the development of his own artistic activity through gestural abstraction.
-For Troschke art is “an expression of absolute individualism.”
-Artistic experiment and the development of his own language of form has continuously shaped his expressiveness.
-This is particularly evident in his entire graphic work.
-In his prints, Troschke makes use of all techniques, such as etching, lithography, woodcut and screenprint, often combining multiple techniques and hand-coloring in single works.
+In the early 1970s Troschke worked as a master printer for renowned German artists of Art Informel, a European abstract painting movement of the 1940s and 1950s characterized by an improvisational approach and particularly gestural techniques.
+Post-war artists such as Fred Thieler, Gerhard Hoehme, Bernhard Schultze, and Walther Stöhrer, greatly influenced Troschke in his own artistic activity through gestural abstraction.
+For Troschke, art is “an expression of absolute individualism.”
+Artistic experiment and the development of his own language of form has continuously shaped his work, and many of his signature motifs recur over and over again in his paintings and works on paper.
+In his prints, Troschke makes use of numerous techniques, such as etching, lithography, woodcut, and silkscreen, often combining multiple print mediums and hand-coloring in a single work.

-In the early 1970s Troschke worked as a master printer for renowned artists of the German Art Informel movement, such as Fred Thieler, Gerhard Hoehme, Bernhard Schultze, and Walther Stöhrer.
-These post-war artists greatly influenced Troschke in the development of his own artistic activity through gestural abstraction.
-For Troschke art is “an expression of absolute individualism.”
-Artistic experiment and the development of his own language of form has continuously shaped his expressiveness.
-This is particularly evident in his entire graphic work.
-In his prints, Troschke makes use of all techniques, such as etching, lithography, woodcut and screenprint, often combining multiple techniques and hand-coloring in single works.
+In the early 1970s Troschke worked as a master printer for renowned German artists of Art Informel, a European abstract painting movement of the 1940s and 1950s characterized by an improvisational approach and particularly gestural techniques.
+Post-war artists such as Fred Thieler, Gerhard Hoehme, Bernhard Schultze, and Walther Stöhrer, greatly influenced Troschke in his own artistic activity through gestural abstraction.
+For Troschke, art is “an expression of absolute individualism.”
+Artistic experiment and the development of his own language of form has continuously shaped his work, and many of his signature motifs recur over and over again in his paintings and works on paper.
+In his prints, Troschke makes use of numerous techniques, such as etching, lithography, woodcut, and silkscreen, often combining multiple print mediums and hand-coloring in a single work.

 Wolfgang Troschke